If you’re a lover of mushrooms, then this list of chanterelle recipes will blow your mind.

 Furthermore, despite its rich, complex flavor, you’ll only need eight ingredients to make it.

-The sage, thyme, onions, and garlic add a touch of herby deliciousness, but the chanterelles and coconut milk balance that out nicely with a subtle sweetness that’ll linger on your tongue.
+The sage, thyme, onions, and garlic add a touch of herby deliciousness, but the chanterelle mushrooms and coconut milk balance that out nicely with a subtle sweetness that’ll linger on your tongue.

 You’ll season the risotto with shallots, thyme, garlic, and other spices, and the buttery base of white wine and chicken stock is unbelievably good.